UnicornTV/Flourish-Tutorial/storyboard.md

 of your journal entry, and a save button to save your journal entry.
 Let's select our new entry scene and begin building our interface.

-{x: clean_slate}
-First delete the label that is currently in the New Entry view.

 {x: background_color}
 Select your Entry view and change the background color to a dark blue in the attributes inspector.